 The process of making homemade seed pods only takes a few simple steps.

 The first step is to gather all required materials to make the Grow Basket, Grow Sponge, and Grow Cover.

-You may be able to get cheaper replacement materials from your local stores or Amazon.
+You may be able to get cheaper replacement materials from your local stores, on the AeroGarden website or Amazon.
 After all, the whole idea of making a DIY seed pod is to reduce the cost of AeroGarden’s ready-made pods.

 Step 2 – Grow Basket

 The next step is to create a grow basket if you don’t have one already.
 If you purchased an AeroGarden, you probably already have them.